List of Hollyoaks characters introduced in 2011: Daytona Lights

-In March 2012, it was announced thart Daytona Lights would return to the series.
+In March 2012, it was announced that Daytona Lights would return to the series.
 The band filmed scenes at the Blue Planet Aquarium in Cheshire.
 Rebecca Wade who works for the aquarium, told Laurie Stocks-Moore of the Ellesmere Port Pioneer that the band had filmed at a number of locations in the attraction, but said the storyline had to remain a secret.
 The regular characters of Dodger (Danny Mac), Liberty (Abi Phillips) and Dennis Savage (Joe Tracini) also took part in the scenes; which aired later in 2012.

 Laurence and Louis arrive in the village with Kelly Saunders (Danielle Malone), while she meets up with Duncan Button (Dean Aspen).
 Duncan thinks that Kelly is attracted to Laurence and Louis, unaware they are trying to pair Kelly off with Duncan.
 Danny and Sam arrive as friends of Ash Kane (Holly Weston) and perform at the S.U.
 Bar, while Matt turns up working as a bouncer at the venue.
 Sam meets Michaela McQueen (Hollie-Jay Bowes) and they start dating.
 Louis and Laurence secure a spot singing in the SU Bar, after an argument Laurence refuses to join in.
 Leanne Holiday (Jessica Forrest) tries to sort out their differences and they perform as planned.
 When Louis snubs Leanne's advances, Michaela tries to set Leanne up with Danny so she can spend more time with Sam.
 He shows no interest in her so Michaela tries to set her up with Matt.
 She starts following Matt around thinking he likes her.

 Michaela asks Sam, Danny, Louis and Laurence if they can form a band.
 However, they are not impressed with Michaela's vocals.
 They remove Michaela from the band which makes her dump Sam.
 They invite Matt to join as their drummer and Sam reconciles with Michaela.
 Laurence and Louis move in with Frankie Osborne (Helen Pearson) and Ruby Button (Anna Shaffer) plants stolen money on them.
 They forgive her when she tells Frankie the truth.
 Michaela tells Sam that a scout is going to visit the band's performance at the SU Bar.
 They nearly mess their performance up after a technical fault and think that the scout did not show.
 Michaela uploads video footage of the performance and sends it to the scout.
 Louis reveals that they have been offered a developmental contract in London.
 The band then leave to start a new life in London.

 Michaela and Leanne go to Sheffield to film an online video of their tour.
 Leanne starts following Matt around again and he tells her to stop.
 Sam then tells Michaela that he is not interested in getting back with her.
 The gig is cancelled and Dennis finds them an alternative venue.